kelu124/echomods/include/JOH/article.md

 ## Overall Implementation and design

-### Describe how the hardware was implemented/created, with relevant details of the architecture and design, including general materials (Note: specific details on materials can be addressed in later section &quot;Availability of materials and methods&quot;).
+_Describe how the hardware was implemented/created, with relevant details of the architecture and design, including general materials (Note: specific details on materials can be addressed in later section &quot;Availability of materials and methods&quot;).
 The use of diagrams and pictures of the assembled hardware is appropriate.
-Please also describe any variants and associated implementation differences.
+Please also describe any variants and associated implementation differences._

-### Note: This is not meant to be an assembly instruction.
-Assembly instructions, detailed material lists, and construction files must be deposited in an appropriate repository (see Repositories document) and referenced in section &quot;Build Details&quot;.
+_Note: This is not meant to be an assembly instruction.
+Assembly instructions, detailed material lists, and construction files must be deposited in an appropriate repository (see Repositories document) and referenced in section &quot;Build Details&quot;._

-### Subsections
+### Why the modules?

-### We encourage the use of subsections to highlight the modular functionality of the design or to highlight different design achievements.
-These questions might help you find appropriate subsections: What parts of the hardware could be used as a component of another project or a variation of this hardware?
-What solutions do you find most noteworthy given your experiences during the design iterations?
-What separate actions does the hardware perform?Choosing a module approach

 The aim of the kit being to allow one to explore the mechanisms of ultrasound processing, and to replace elements of the processing chain as desired, a modularized approach was considered.